luapower/website/www/md/coding-style.md

 Use `\r\n` as line separator only for Windows-specific modules, if at all.
 Generally just use `\n`.

-## Naming

-Use Lua's naming conventions `foo_bar` and `foobar` instead of FooBar or fooBar.
-Take time to find good names and take time to _re-factor those names_ as much as necessary.
-As one wise stackoverflow user once said, the process of naming makes you face the horrible fact that you have no idea what the hell you're doing.

 ## Modules

 Keep Mr. _G clean, don't use `module()`.
 Use one of these patterns instead: